deepsense-ai/seahorse/seahorse-workflow-executor/docs/deployment.md

 Seahorse, by default listens on port `{{ site.SEAHORSE_EDITOR_PORT }}`.
 In rare cases this configuration may conflict with services running on your computer.
 This can be easily remedied by replacing `{{ site.SEAHORSE_EDITOR_PORT }}` with a port of your choosing in `docker-compose.yml` file.
-After restarting Seahorse Standalone, it will be available under the address with the new port.
+After restarting Seahorse, it will be available under the address with the new port.

 <br />

-## Seahorse Standalone as a Vagrant Image
+## Seahorse as a Vagrant Image

 **Works on:** <img src="../img/os_icons/osx.png" alt="OS X" height="18" width="18"> OS X,
               <img src="../img/os_icons/windows.png" alt="Windows" height="18" width="18"> Windows,